openmrs/openmrs-contrib-rest-api-docs/Provider/provider_attribute_type.md

 ### Create a provider attribute type

-* To Create a provider attribute type you need to specify below attributes in the request body.If the user not logged in to perform this action, a `401 Unauthorized` status returned.
+* To Create a provider attribute type you need to specify below attributes in the request body.
+If user not authenticated or the authenticated user does not have appropriate permissions, a 401 Unauthorized status is returned.

     #### Attributes